davidsbatista/BREDS/README.md

 Demo
 ====

+A sample configuration is provided in `parameters.cfg`.
+The file contains values for differentes parameters:

+    max_tokens_away=6           # maximum number of tokens between the two entities min_tokens_away=1           # minimum number of tokens between the two entities context_window_size=2       # number of tokens to the left and right

+    wUpdt=0.5                   # < 0.5 trusts new examples less on each iteration
+    number_iterations=4         # number of bootstrap iterations
+    wUnk=0.1                    # weight given to unknown extracted relationship instances wNeg=2                      # weight given to extracted relationship instances min_pattern_support=2       # minimum number of instances in a cluster to be considered a pattern

+    word2vec_path=vectors.bin   # path to a word2vecmodel in binary format

+    alpha=0.2                   # weight of the BEF context in the similarity function beta=0.6                    # weight of the BET context in the similarity function gamma=0.2                   # weight of the AFT context in the similarity function

-You need to specify a word2vec model in the `parameters.cfg` file, the model used in my experiments is available for download.
+BREDS needs a word2vec model in the `parameters.cfg` file, the model used in my experiments is available for download.
 It was generated from the sub collections of the English Gigaword Collection, namely the AFP, APW and XIN.
 The model is available here: